Preparing For An Earthquake A Complete Preparedness Checklist

 Frequently, governments join hands with international agencies and neighboring states to enhance earthquake preparedness and responses.
 Sharing of knowledge, resources, and assistance can be of great help in enhancing the global capacity for handling earthquake disasters.

-These examples underscore governments' varied roles in earthquake preparedness and highlight the importance of being proactive, having effective policies, and cooperating among different countries to make communities safer and stronger.
+These examples underscore governments' varied roles in earthquake preparedness and highlight the importance of proactive action, effective policies, and cooperation among different countries to make communities safer and stronger.

 Now, check out the checklist below to equip the family before the earthquake attacks: